 EXAMPLE D2: A real estate developer is presenting plans to the Planning Commissioner for a development of houses and apartments he proposes to build.
 He needs to estimate the impact on the local schools so he must estimate the number of children expected to attend the schools.
 He hires a statistician who studies the demographics of the neighborhood and of similar housing developments; she provides the estimates below.
 Let X = the number of school age children per household.

 a.
 Find the probability that a household has 2 school age children.

-b.Draw a relative frequency histogram of this probability distribution c.
+b.
 Find the probability that a family has at most 3 school age children.